compagnie-hyperactive/MediaBundle/README.md

 # MediaBundle

-This bundle brings to you a comprehensive and code-close way of handling media for Symfony 3
+This bundle brings to you a comprehensive and code-close way of handling media for Symfony 3.
+Features:
+- Defines [media types](#media-types-declaration) in `config.yml`
+- Provides [events](#events) to hook on all process (CRUD)
+- Provide [form types](#form-types) to interact easily in you admin (pick an existing media/creates a new one)
+- Provides Twig extension to ease media display and manipulation in Twig files (get URLs, thumbnails...)
+- Provides [validators](#validators) to restrain media to boundaries (size, resolution for images, extensions...)

 ## Installation and pre-requisites